 All students complete:

-Students complete general studies by selecting any two units available under any specialisation from those listed below, or two units appropriate to a single specialisation.
+Students complete either general studies by selecting any two units available under any specialisation from those listed below, or a specialisation by selecting two units appropriate to a single specialisation.

 Note: Students at Singapore can only complete the organisational learning specialisation.